-Function: sets the desired function for the button: "Disabled", Binary", "Hold & Release", "Two Objects (short press / long press)" or "Scene", "Scaling constant", "Counter constant", "Float constant", "Dimmer", "Shutter" and "Enumeration".
+• Function: sets the desired function for the button: "LED indicator", "Switch", "Hold & Release", "Two Objects (short press / long press)" or "Scene", "Scaling constant", "Counter constant", "Float constant", "Dimmer", "Shutter" and "Enumeration".

 Depending on the function, some more parameters are involved (as described next).
-Please note that in the next pages "[Xn]" is used as a general notation for the communication objects, as "X" depends on the button pair (A, B, etc.) and "n" depends on the particular button within the pair (1 or 2).
+Please note that in the next pages "[In]" is used as a general notation for the communication objects, where "n" depends on the particular button pair (1 through 5).